-Use About phone settings to view information about the TC51.
-Swipe down with two fingers from the status bar to open the quick access panel and then touch $\Rightarrow$ > 1 About phone.
+Use About phone settings to view information about the TC56.
+Swipe down with two fingers from the status bar to open the quick access panel and then touch \$\frac{1}{4} > \frac{1}{4} \text{ About phone.}\$

-- Status Touch to display the following: - Battery status Indicates if the battery is charging (on AC power) or discharging (on battery power). - Battery level Indicates the battery charge level. - IP address Displays the IP address of the device. - Wi-Fi MAC address Displays the Wi-Fi radio MAC address. - Ethernet MAC address Displays the Ethernet driver MAC address. - Bluetooth address Displays the Bluetooth radio Bluetooth address. - Serial number Displays the serial number of the device. - Up time Displays the time that the TC51 has been running since being turned on. - Battery Information Displays information about the battery. - SW components Lists filenames and versions for various software on the TC51. - Legal information Opens a screen to view legal information about the software included on the TC51. - Model Displays the devices model number. - Android version Displays the operating system version. - Fingerprint Defines Device Manufacturer, Model, Android version and Build version together in one location. - Android security patch level Displays the security patch level date. - Kernel version Displays the kernel version. - Device update version Displays the patch version if any updates are installed on top of the base build. - Build number Displays the software build number.
+- Status Touch to display the following: - Battery status Indicates if the battery is charging (on AC power) or discharging (on battery power). - Battery level Indicates the battery charge level. - SIM Status Touch to display SIM status (TC75x only). - Network Indicates the current network carrier. - Signal strength Indicates the radio signal strength. - Cellular network type Indicates the mobile network type. - Operator info Indicates operator information. - Service state Indicates the state of service. - Roaming Indicates if the device is roaming outside the network. - Cellular network state Indicates the mobile network state. - IMS Registration State Indicates the IP Multimedia Subsystem status. - My phone number Displays the phone number associated with the device. - IMEI Information Displays the IMEI information for the device (TC75x only). - IMEI Displays the IMEI number for the device. - IMEI SV Displays the IMEI SV number for the device. - IP address Displays the IP address of the device. - Wi-Fi MAC address Displays the Wi-Fi radio MAC address. - Ethernet MAC address Displays the Ethernet driver MAC address. - Bluetooth address Displays the Bluetooth radio Bluetooth address. - Serial number Displays the serial number of the device. - Up time Displays the time that the TC75x has been running since being turned on. - Battery Information Displays information about the battery. - SW components Lists filenames and versions for various software on the TC75x. - Legal information Opens a screen to view legal information about the software included on the TC70x/TC75x. - Model Displays the devices model number. - Android version Displays the operating system version. - Fingerprint Defines Device Manufacturer, Model, Android version and Build version together in one location. - Android security patch level Displays the security patch level date. - Baseband version Displays WAN radio firmware version (TC75x only). - Kernel version Displays the kernel version. - Device update version Displays the patch version if any updates are installed on top of the base build. - Build number Displays the software build number.